oracle/graal/docs/reference-manual/embedding/embed-languages.md

 </dependency>
 ```

-Additionally, when using Java modules, your `modue-info.java` file should require `org.graalvm.sdk`.
+Additionally, when using Java modules, your `module-info.java` file should require `org.graalvm.sdk`.

 ```java
 module com.mycompany.app {